 But are high thread count sheets really better?

-To an extent, high thread count can good, but there are a few things to consider.
-The first is that the quality of the yarns is more important that the number of yarns.
-Just because there is a high quantity of yarns, doesn't mean the quality of the fibres is high.
+To an extent, a high thread count can be good, but there are a few things to consider.
+The first is that the quality of the yarns and multi-ply yarns is more important than the number of yarns.
+Just because there is a high quantity of yarns, doesn't mean the quality of the fibers is high.

 The second is that different weaves will have different thread counts, so simply using a thread count number doesn't give you an accurate picture.

-And finally, you should be wary of really high thread counts (we see you, 1500 thread count sheets!) because in this case, individuals fibres are often split to increase thread count, making the overall fabric weaker.
+And finally, you should be wary of really high thread counts (we see you, 1500 thread count sheets!) because in this case, individual fibers are often split to increase thread count, making the overall fabric weaker.

 When does thread count matter?